bigfou99/auto-questionnaire/README.txt

    - For Safari, go to `Preferences` > `Advanced` and check `Show Develop menu in menu bar`.
 Then, press `Option + Cmd + C`.

-3. Copy and paste the JavaScript code from the 'auto_questionnaire.js' file into the console.
+3. Copy and paste the JavaScript code from the 'auto_questionnaire.js'** file into the console.

+   - To open 'auto_questionnaire.js', right click file and select edit.

 4. Press `Enter`.